jnsnow/OpenGL/README.md

   z,x,c,v,b: Various perspective modes.

+  +,-: Add or remove cameras.

-- wiic library utilizes the LGPL language,
+- wiic/pp library utilizes the LGPL license,
   The source code is included in our source tree here for convenience, with minor alterations.